wp-plugins/auction-nudge/readme.txt

 = 4.0.1 =

 Fixed bug with setting the eBay site.
-This bug fix is recommended for all users.
+This bug fix is recommended for all users

 = 4.0 =
 A major update with lots of new features: faster feed updates, multiple pages of items, larger item images and more